Filing for Hardship with the IRS: Being Declared Uncollectible

 Applying for Currently Not Collectible Status

-Usually, to get uncollectible status, individuals need to complete Form 433-F (Collection Information Statement for Wage Earners and Self-Employed Individuals), and businesses need to complete Form 433-B (Collection Information Statement for Businesses).
+Usually, to get uncollectible status, individuals must complete Form 433-F (Collection Information Statement for Wage Earners and Self-Employed Individuals), and businesses need to complete Form 433-B (Collection Information Statement for Businesses).
 In some cases, the IRS may request Form 433-A (Collection Information Statement).
 It is a more extended version of Form 433-F. In some instances, if the taxpayer owes less than $10,000, the IRS may not request the taxpayer complete a Collection Information Statement.
-Generally, the taxpayer in these cases, is disabled, incarcerated, has limited or no sources of income.
+Generally, the taxpayer in these cases is disabled, incarcerated, and has limited or no sources of income.

 These forms request incredibly detailed information about your financial situation.
 The IRS uses this information to determine your collection potential.
 In other words, the IRS decides if you can afford to pay them based on the financial information you provide to them using Form(s) 433.
 The IRS uses Collection Financial Standards to assess how much you can pay them each month.
 To read more details about Collection Financial Standards, see this page.